Gary

 Don’t

-even ask what the powers that be were thinking but as of this late date, July,
+even ask what the powers-that-be are thinking but as of this late date, 2023,

-2012, the trestle still spans Robin road and stands defiant between the houses
+the trestle still spans Robin Road and stands defiant between the houses that

 Now